Best Premier League kits 2021/22: every shirt ranked

 It’s brave, brash and very much the yin to the home shirt’s yang.
 You might love it, you might hate it - but give it a try and it might just blow your mind.
 Just like proper Marmite.

-Right then, there’s every single Premier League kit for 2021/22, all ranked from worst to best.
-You probably completely disagree with us, so feel free to drop a comment and tell us your favourite shirts from this season!
+If you're an '80s or '90s kid, we've got a selection of retro Premier League shirts for you, alongside the latest Premier League kits.
+You probably completely disagree with us on this list, so feel free to drop a comment and tell us your favourite shirts from this season!